-The Company sells produced and purchased oil, NGL and natural gas to various customers and participates with other parties in the development and operation of oil and natural gas properties.
+The Company sells produced oil, NGL and natural gas and purchased oil to various customers and participates with other parties in the development and operation of oil and natural gas properties.
 The Company's accounts receivable are generally unsecured.
 Accounts receivable for joint interest billings are recorded as amounts billed to customers less an allowance for doubtful accounts.